Dom17Pham/Dom17Pham/README.md

 <p>
 Hello, I'm Dominic.
 I am a computer science major, tech nerd, and avid gamer. <br>
-I believe that we can apply both our logical and creative thinking in software development.<br>
-Programming, to me, is more than just a skill—it's a personalized expression of creativity and character.<br> I strive to practice this in my own development to find the intersections of technology and art.<br>
+Software development, to me, is more than just a skill—it's a personalized expression of creativity and character, where we can apply both our logical and creative thinking.
+I'm passionate about continuously learning and excited to see what new advancements technology brings, always striving to refine my craft.<br>
 </p>

 Some interests and hobbies I have are:
+* Data Science
+* AI and Machine Learning
 * Game Development
 * Pixel Art
 * PC Building